 - Pour the ale into the same pan and cook for a few minutes on a high heat to cook off the alcohol then remove from the heat.

 - Add all of the chopped vegetables into the slow cooker, then add the remaining 3tbsp of flour, garlic, thyme and sugar, and stir to ensure an even coating.

-- Add the ale, beef stock, mustard, tomato puree and bay leaves, stir well and cook on medium for 6 hours.
+- Add the ale, beef stock, mustard, tomato puree and bay leaves, stir well and cook for 4 hours on high.